 The first boats in the Whitbread Round the World race began arriving in the Brazilian capital of Rio de Janeiro at the weekend (28-29 January).

-The first boats in the Whitbread Round the World race began arriving in the Brazilian capital of Rio de Janeiro at the weekend (28-29 January).
+Background: The first boats in the Whitbread Round the World race began arriving in the Brazilian capital of Rio de Janeiro at the weekend (28-29 January).
 Two days after the Pen Duick VI, of France, which has been provisionally disqualified, Great Britain II sailed into harbour to a great welcome.

 SYNOPSIS: The British vessel, a 77 ft ketch, completed the third leg by crossing the finishing line just before midday local time on Saturday (28 January).
 Great Britain II may take line honours if a provisional disqualification of Pen Duick VI is upheld.
 The disqualification, because of doubts about its skipper's racing certificate, is subject to revision.